RubenDillon/cybele/Thinfinity-VirtualUI/v3/developer/readme.md

 Test an example
 =

-1. IF you don´t have .Net Framework 4.52 Developer Pack already deployed, install it because in this example we need an old .NET framework to show a real life situation... how to provide a quick modern interface to an old application.
+1. IF you don´t have .Net Framework 4.8 Developer Pack already deployed, install it because in this example we need an old .NET framework to show a real life situation... how to provide a quick modern interface to an old application.

-2. Download the VB .NET example from https://www.cybelesoft.com/thinfinity/virtualui/tutorials/
+2. Download the Visual C# .NET example from https://www.cybelesoft.com/thinfinity/virtualui/tutorials/

 3. Unzip the file